ris2002/Sentiment-Analysis-MLOPS/README.md

-Sentiment Analysis (MLOps Project) – Key Learnings

-Project Overview:

-Built a production-grade Sentiment Analysis system with full MLOps integration.

-Features include:

-CI/CD: Jenkins pipeline orchestration

-Pipeline & step tracking: ZenML

-Experiment tracking & model registry: MLflow

-Deployment: FastAPI

-Containerization: Docker

-Key Learnings & Takeaways

-Proper Naming & Modularization

-In production-grade projects, it’s crucial to name files clearly and split functions into separate files for easier debugging and maintainability.

-Tracking & Debugging

-Tracking steps, experiments, and models is essential to reproduce results.

-Writing meaningful error messages helps in identifying issues quickly.

-Pipeline & Steps

-Pipelines are central to MLOps workflows.

-Each pipeline consists of multiple steps, each performing a specific task, contributing to a larger goal.

-Deployment with FastAPI

-Exposing the model as an API makes it easy to integrate with other applications and services.

-Containerization with Docker

-Docker isolates the application, packages it into an image, and ensures the program runs consistently across environments.

-Model Understanding

-Learned Logistic Regression for sentiment classification.

-Learned how to interpret its metrics and results effectively.

-MLflow for Experiment Tracking & Model Registry

-Registered models with MLflow to track experiments, versions, and performance metrics.

-Learned to store, compare, and deploy models efficiently using MLflow’s registry.
+# Sentiment Analysis (MLOps Project)

+A production-grade **Sentiment Analysis system** with full MLOps integration, including CI/CD, experiment tracking, model registry, deployment, and containerization.

+---

+## Project Overview

+This project demonstrates building and deploying a sentiment analysis model using **MLOps best practices**:

+- **CI/CD & Pipeline Orchestration**: Jenkins for automation of pipelines and workflow.
+- **Step & Experiment Tracking**: ZenML for pipeline steps and MLflow for experiment tracking.
+- **Model Registry & Versioning**: MLflow for registering and managing model versions.
+- **Deployment**: Exposed as a REST API using FastAPI.
+- **Containerization**: Docker for environment isolation and consistent deployment.

+---

+## Key Learnings

+1. **Proper Naming & Modularization**
+   - Clearly name scripts, classes, and functions.
+   - Separate functionality into multiple files for maintainability and easier debugging.

+2. **Tracking & Debugging**
+   - Track pipeline steps and experiments to ensure reproducibility.
+   - Write meaningful error messages to identify and fix issues quickly.

+3. **Pipeline & Steps**
+   - Central part of MLOps workflow.
+   - Each pipeline consists of multiple steps, each performing a specific task toward a common goal.

+4. **Deployment with FastAPI**
+   - Expose the model as an API for easy integration with applications and services.

+5. **Containerization with Docker**
+   - Isolates the application and packages it into an image.
+   - Ensures the program runs consistently across environments.

+6. **Model Understanding**
+   - Implemented **Logistic Regression** for sentiment classification.
+   - Learned to interpret model metrics and results effectively.

+7. **MLflow for Experiment Tracking & Model Registry**
+   - Track experiments, metrics, and parameters.
+   - Register models and manage different versions for production deployment.

+---

+## Project Structure